 The Walled Garden

 Guests in our holiday cottages are welcome to wander around the walled garden which is Victorian.
-The walled garden is split into 3 sections: flowers, vegetables and the orchard where the chickens, beehives and greenhouse can be found.
+The walled garden is split into 3 sections: flowers, vegetables and the orchard where the chickens, beehives, greenhouse, and usually the Guinnea Fowl can be found.
 It is all managed organically.

-The stone patio at the far end of the walled garden is a good place to sit in the evening as it catches the evening sun.
+The paved patio at the house end of the walled garden is a good place to sit in the evening as it catches the evening sun.
 We recommend having a drink there and watching the sun drop over the back of Raven’s Craig.